-Although I find red wines more palatable while whites are more easily tolerable at first than reds, my palette is now accustomed to both types.
+Red wines are known to be more palatable while whites are more easily tolerable at first than reds, but my palette is now accustomed to both types.
 Depending on the occasion, mood, time, weather, I oscillate between reds and whites plus an occasional Rosé.
-By day, I lean towards the whites; while a Rosé remains my favorite accompaniment to a brunch.
-Hmm…and on a quiet, hot, sunny afternoon, I easily dive on a good, chilled, oaked, buttery glass of Chardonnay.
-By night, I’m delighted by the taste of a Cabernet Sauvignon, Merlot among other reds.
-And I find the taste of a California Pinot Noir simply elegant; just what I’d prefer to have at a formal event.
+By day, I lean towards the whites; while a sparkling wine and Rosé remains my favorite accompaniment to a brunch.
+Hmm…and on a hot afternoon, I easily dive on a good, chilled, oaked, buttery glass of Chardonnay or a Sauvignon Blanc which is a lighter wine than a Chardonnay.
+By night, I’m delighted by the color and taste of a Cabernet Sauvignon and Merlot among other reds.

-But I will admit that my biggest rave must be the wine blends from California and Columbia Valley.
-Blends, as they’re popularly called, are wines that are almost equally made from more than one grape.
-They open with deep generous aromas ranging from crème, dark fruit flavors to coffee and leather.
-Most are off-dry, with a taste ranging from medium to soft (call them tannins) that end with a velvety finish.
-Some blends are easy to drink while others almost require an experienced wine drinker to appreciate them.
-Hey the wine connoisseur, this Bordeaux-style red blend is for you-:) I can also say for a person who is new to wine drinking, they’d probably enjoy a soft start with the easy to drink wine blends such as this one from Columbia Valley, than the 80-100% grape varietal wines.
+But I will admit that my biggest rave must be the wine blends from Columbia Valley.
+Blends, as they’re popularly called, are wines that are made from more than one grape.
+They open with generous aromas ranging from crème, dark fruit flavors to coffee and leather.
+Most have a semi-dry profile, with a soft smooth taste (call them soft tannins) that ends with an almost velvety finish.
+Red blends are easy to drink wines that have become my everyday to-go to wine.
+My favorite red blend remains the 14 Hands Hot to Trot from Columbia Valley.
+To customers, I often recommend a red blend as the perfect choice for everyday moments, for parties (as they tend to suit the different palettes) and to a person who is new to wine drinking.

 Through my Journeys Sipping Wine

 With college education now behind me, I got an IT job in Corporate America.
 And I continued my wine experiences and adventures attending wine festivals and tasting sessions where I’d get to sip different California wines as I learned about them.
-In America, every wine bottle has a story; a history behind it and the winemakers/producers delight at sharing their story with the consumer….connecting the wine to its production and origins; the soils, weather, terrain, climate, wine-making process to the family tradition and generations that it has passed through.
-I would find the history and wine story-telling so enriching and fascinating that even today, I still first scan a wine bottle, looking to find and read a story, before I open it.
+In America, every wine bottle has a story, a history behind it and the winemakers and producers delight at sharing their stories with the consumer, connecting the drink to its origins and founders.
+I would find the history and wine story-telling so enriching and fascinating that today, I still first scan a wine bottle, looking to find and read a story before I open it.

-From the breath-taking views of Santa Cruz Mountains in California where ‘Tradition, Quality, and Craft‘ is their art of making fine wine, to holidays and wine events in Napa Valley and Sonoma Valley (the two main and popular wine grape-growing regions of the United States) I’ve learned so much more about wine.
-Through hosting parties with my Kenyan friends, I also learned what California, and in general, American wines, appeal to the unique Kenya palette.
+From the breath-taking views of Santa Cruz Mountains in California where ‘Tradition, Quality, and Craft’ is their art of making fine wine, to holidays and wine events in Napa and Sonoma Valley (the two popular grape-growing regions) I’ve learned so much more about wine.
+Through hosting parties with my Kenyan friends, I also learnt what American wines appeal to the unique Kenya palette.

-Thus I want to share wine and what I know about wine with you; my taste, lifestyle, stories and experiences.
-On this website, you will find information that should enrich your knowledge, enhance your vocabulary and understanding of wine.
-From this online store, you will be able to purchase quality wine from California, Columbia Valley in Washington State and other U.S wine growing regions that will simply delight your taste buds.
-At this online store and in our shop in Westlands, Nairobi, you will find my personal and favorite picks of wine from California, Washington State and Oregon that won’t intimidate you.
-My recommendations that are so good they simplify the world of wine and save you time from sifting through the myriad of good and some really awful wines that are currently flooding the Kenya marketplace.
+Thus I want to share wine and what I know about wine with you; my taste, knowledge, stories and experiences.
+On this website, you will find information that should enrich your knowledge and enhance your vocabulary of wine.
+From this online store, you will be able to purchase quality wine from California, Washington, Oregon and other U.S. wine growing regions that will simply delight your taste buds.
+In this online store and in our shop in Westlands, Nairobi, you will find my personal and favorite picks of wine from California, Washington and Oregon that won’t intimidate you.
+My recommendations that are so good they simplify the world of wine and save you time from sifting through the myriad of brands that are currently flooding the Kenya marketplace.

-California Wines by Rose is the culmination of all I love about American wines, the lessons and experiences that I’ve had with wine, the people that will learn and enjoy wine from me, or through me and the passion I have for entrepreneurship.
+California Wines by Rose is the culmination of all that I love about American wines, the lessons and experiences that I’ve had with wine, the people that enjoy wine or will learn about wine and start enjoying it and the passion I have for entrepreneurship.